This post may contain affiliate links. Read my disclaimer to learn more.

 What in the world is dry brushing?
 I’m glad you asked 🙂

 Dry brushing is an outer form of detox.
-It removes dead skin cells, reduces inflammation, stimulates circulation, helps drain the lymphatic system which helps to remove cellulite.
+It removes dead skin cells, reduces inflammation, stimulates circulation, and helps drain the lymphatic system which helps to remove cellulite.

 I used to have cold hands and feet constantly even in the hot summer months.
 After I started dry brushing, I don’t have that problem anymore.

 So how do you dry brush? – Before jumping in the shower, Using a natural bristle brush, start at your feet and brush in an upward motion toward your heart.
 Repeat this motion 6-10 times before moving on to another portion of your body.

 Brush your stomach in a counter-clockwise motion to help with digestion.